-Repeated incidents of minor examples Any other behaviour as detailed in the University's Unacceptable Behaviour Procedures Minor Inappropriate language Repeatedly contacting someone without their permission, including by phone, email Any other behaviour as detailed in the University's Unacceptable Repeateurs Workshop of educational session Formal Warning Workshop or educational session (ix) Reputational Damage 2 Major Behaviour which has caused serious damage or could have caused serious damage to the reputation of the University Repeated incidents of minor examples Minor Behaviour which has damaged or could have damaged the reputation of the University Written apology Expulsion Suspension Restriction Leave of Absence Formal Warning
+Repeated incidents of minor examples Any other behaviour as detailed in the University's Unacceptable Behaviour Procedures Minor Workshop of educational session Inappropriate language Repeatedly contacting someone without their permission, including by phone, email Any other behaviour as detailed in the University's Unacceptable Behaviour Procedures Formal Warning Workshop or educational session Written apology (ix) Reputational Damage 2 Behaviour which has caused serious damage or could have caused serious damage to the reputation of the University Repeated incidents of minor examples ExpulsionSuspensionRestrictionLeave of Absence Behaviour which has damaged or could have damaged the reputation of the University Formal Warning

-(For the avoidance of doubt, this is behaviour while the student is, on the balance of probabilities, identifiable as a student of the University.
+2 (For the avoidance of doubt, this is behaviour while the student is, on the balance of probabilities, identifiable as a student of the University.
 As such, the behaviour may occur on or off-campus in the community.
 Identification as a student of the University might, for example, arise because the student has described themselves as a Northumbria student, is wearing Northumbria club or society clothing, or is part of a group identifiable as composed of Northumbria students).